A-2-4-8-5-10-9-7-3-6-1/ryukit/README.md

 <!-- ====================================================================== -->

 # RyujinxKit
-This repository delivers a Python package, plus executables, for management concerning Ryujinx (for Windows).
+This repository offers a command-line tool, in the form of a Python packange and executables, for management concerning Ryujinx (for Windows).
 Its provisions are:

 - A method for Ryujinx installation and setup
-- Save states, and mechanisms for their handling
+- Save states, and mechanisms for their handling.

 <!-- ====================================================================== -->